-(6) the Administrative Agent shall have received a Loan Request pursuant to Section 2.03(b) with respect to the New Class B Term Loans; and

-- (7) the Administrative Agent and the 2013 New Lenders shall have received: - a letter from Gary F. Kennedy, Senior Vice President, General Counsel and Chief Compliance Officer for the Borrower, enabling each 2013 New Lender that becomes a party to the Credit Agreement within 30 days of the First Amendment Effective Date to rely on his opinion delivered on the Closing Date. - (ii) a letter from Pillsbury Winthrop Shaw & Pittman LLP, special regulatory counsel to the Borrower and the Guarantors, enabling each 2013 New Lender that becomes a party to the Credit Agreement within 30 days of the First Amendment Effective Date to rely on its opinion delivered on the Closing Date.
+- (6) the Administrative Agent shall have received a Loan Request pursuant to Section 2.03(b) with respect to the New Class B Term Loans; and - (7) the Administrative Agent and the 2013 New Lenders shall have received: - (i) a letter from Gary F. Kennedy, Senior Vice President, General Counsel and Chief Compliance Officer for the Borrower, enabling each 2013 New Lender that becomes a party to the Credit Agreement within 30 days of the First Amendment Effective Date to rely on his opinion delivered on the Closing Date. - (ii) a letter from Pillsbury Winthrop Shaw & Pittman LLP, special regulatory counsel to the Borrower and the Guarantors, enabling each 2013 New Lender that becomes a party to the Credit Agreement within 30 days of the First Amendment Effective Date to rely on its opinion delivered on the Closing Date.

-SECTION THREE - No Default; Representations and Warranties. (a) In order to induce the 2013 New Lenders to make the New Class B Term Loans pursuant to this First Amendment, the Borrower represents and warrants to each of the 2013 New Lenders, the Administrative Agent and the Collateral Agent that on and as of the date hereof after giving effect to this First Amendment, (i) no Default or Event of Default has occurred and is continuing or would result from giving effect to the New Class B Term Loans on the First Amendment Effective Date and (ii) the representations and warranties contained in the Credit Agreement and the other Loan Documents, (other than the representations and warranties set forth in Sections 3.05(b), 3.09(a) and 3.16 of the Credit Agreement), are true and correct in all material respects on and as of the date hereof with the same effect as if made on and as of such date; provided that any representation or warranty that is qualified by materiality (it being understood that any representation or warranty that is qualified by materiality (it being understood that any representation or warranty that excludes circumstances that would not result in a "Material Adverse Change" or "Material Adverse Effect" shall not be considered (for purposes of this proviso) to be qualified by materiality) are true and correct in all respects, as though made on and as of the applicable date, before and after giving effect to the New Class B Term Loans.
+SECTION THREE - No Default; Representations and Warranties. (a) In order to induce the 2013 New Lenders to make the New Class B Term Loans pursuant to this First Amendment, the Borrower represents and warrants to each of the 2013 New Lenders, the Administrative Agent and the Collateral Agent that on and as of the date hereof after giving effect to this First Amendment, (i) no Default or Event of Default has occurred and is continuing or would result from giving effect to the New Class B Term Loans on the First Amendment Effective Date and (ii) the representations and warranties contained in the Credit Agreement and the other Loan Documents, (other than the representations and warranties set forth in Sections 3.05(b), 3.09(a) and 3.16 of the Credit Agreement), are true and correct in all material respects on and as of the date hereof with the same effect as if made on and as of the date hereof except to the extent that such representations and warranties expressly relate to an earlier date and in such case as of such date; provided that any representation or warranty that is qualified by materiality (it being understood that any representation or warranty that excludes circumstances that would not result in a "Material Adverse Change" or "Material Adverse Effect" shall not be considered (for purposes of this proviso) to be qualified by materiality) are true and correct in all respects, as though made on and as of the applicable date, before and after giving effect to the New Class B Term Loans.